wpilibsuite/frc-docs/source/docs/software/commandbased/command-groups.rst

 Creating command groups
 -----------------------

+.. todo:: link to Hatchbot after new command merge

 Users have several options for creating command groups.
 One way - similar to the previous incarnation of the command-based library - is to subclass one of the command group classes.
-Consider the following from the Hatch Bot example project (TODO: link):
+Consider the following from the Hatch Bot example project:

 .. code-block:: java